History of China–Japan relations: Second Sino-Japanese War

+China's Kuomintang (KMT) government sought to censor anti-Japanese messages through mechanisms including the 10 June 1935 Directive Urging Citizens to Foster Friendly Relations with Other Nations and the 20 February 1936 Emergency Measures for Maintaining Public Order which prohibited anti-Japanese movements and gave military police the power to arrest leftist activists and anti-Japanese activists.

 In July 1937, the conflict escalated after a significant skirmish with Chinese forces at the Marco Polo Bridge.
 This marked the beginning of the Second Sino-Japanese War.

 Chinese nationalist forces retaliated by attacking Shanghai.
 The Battle of Shanghai lasted for several months, concluding with Chinese defeat on November 26, 1937.

 Following this battle, Japanese advances continued to the south and west.
 A contentious aspect of these Japanese campaigns are the war crimes committed against Chinese people.
-The most infamous example was the Rape of Nanking, when Japanese forces subjected the population to looting, mass rape, massacres, and other crimes.
+The most infamous example was the Rape of Nanjing, when Japanese forces subjected the population to looting, mass rape, torture, massacres, and other war crimes.

 Other (less publicized) atrocities were committed during Japanese advances; it is estimated that millions of Chinese civilians were killed.
 Various attempts to quantify the crimes committed have proved contentious, if not divisive.

 From 1938 onwards, the war was marked by Chinese use of guerrilla tactics to stall advances, and retreat to the deep interior where necessary.
 This eventually limited Japanese advances because of supply-line limitations – the Japanese were unable to adequately control remote areas but they did control practically all the major cities and ports, as well as air space.

 World War II

 By 1938, the United States increasingly was committed to supporting China and, with the cooperation of Britain and the Netherlands, threatening to restrict the supply of vital materials to the Japanese war machine, especially oil.
 The Japanese army, after sharp defeats by the Russians, wanted to avoid war with the Soviet Union, even though it would have aided the German war against the USSR.
-The Navy, increasingly threatened by the loss of its oil supplies, insisted on a decision, warning the alternatives were a high-risk war, Japan might lose, or a certain dissent into third-class status and a loss of China and Manchuria.
+The Navy, increasingly threatened by the loss of its oil supplies, insisted on a decision, warning the alternatives were a high-risk war, Japan might lose, or a certain descent into third-class status and a loss of China and Manchuria.
 Officially the Emperor made the decision, but he was told by a key civilian official on 5 November 1941: